maxwu/cistat/README.md

 ```

 Cli entry point to initialize and alter configuration items is not present by v0.91.
 Users have to create it manually or wrap parameters to environmental variables.
 There is no global configuration file besides the above one under $HOME.
-One possible but not recommended way is to add a config.yaml to parent folder of package path of "me".
+One possible but not recommended way is to add a config.yaml to parent folder of package path of "cistat".
 This file will supercede those under $HOME/.cistat.

 __Reminder__: If your project is on remote repository as Github or BitBucket, please be kindly reminded to add this file to `.gitignore` and do not expose it accidentally.